infretis/infentory/infinit_nh3_inversion/README.md

 conda install xtb-python
 ```

-# Step 0: Generating the intial configuration
+# Step 0: The intial configuration and order parameter
 Ideally, we would start `infinit` from a multitude of independent equlibrated initial configurations, but as of now, this option is not implemented yet to do this in an automated fashion.
 We here start from a single configuration

 ```python